Find out about the VAT domestic reverse charge procedure which applies to the buying and selling of certain goods and services.

 7.3 If you sell specified goods or services to a business not based in the UK

-The rules and procedures for dispatches of goods to persons in another member state and for exports outside the EU are unaffected by the reverse charge.
+The rules and procedures for sending goods to a customer outside the UK are unaffected by the reverse charge.

 7.4 If you are unsure if your customer is a VAT-registered business